-Trust Wallet like most non-custodial crypto wallets gives users full control over their crypto assets by providing the private keys associated with their wallet in form of a 12-word recovery/seed phrase.
+Trust Wallet like most non-custodial crypto wallets gives users full control over their crypto assets by providing the associated private keys in form of a 12-word recovery/seed phrase whenever a new wallet is created.

 Unlike some other crypto wallets out there, Trust Wallet doesn’t directly provide you with the private keys associated with your wallet rather, it combines these keys into a 12-word recovery phrase which is easier to back up and remember.